Yordenis Ugás beats Manny Pacquiao by unanimous decision

 Ugás (27-4) seized his opportunity as the late injury replacement for Errol Spence Jr., frustrating Pacquiao (67-8-2) throughout what might be the final fight of the 42-year-old Filipino senator’s career.

-The 35-year-old Ugás threw far fewer punches than Pacquiao, but his blows were more precise and more effective.
-Pacquiao struggled to get inside on Ugás’ effective jab, while Ugás landed his right hand to increasing effect in the later rounds.
+The 35-year-old Ugás threw roughly half as many punches as Pacquiao, but his blows were more precise and more effective.
+Pacquiao was the solid favorite before the bout, but the eight-division world champion struggled to get inside on Ugás’ effective jab while Ugás landed his right hand to increasing effect in the later rounds.

+“I’m very excited, but most of all, I want to thank Manny Pacquiao for giving me this moment in this ring today,” Ugás said through a translator.
+“We only had two weeks of training, but I listened to my corner and it all worked out.”

 Two judges scored it 116-112 for Ugás, and a third had it 115-113.
 The Associated Press also scored it 116-112 for Ugás.

-After an unimpressive performance in his return from the longest layoff of his quarter-century in professional boxing, Pacquiao said he hasn’t decided whether he will fight again.
+A visibly disappointed Pacquiao said he hasn’t decided whether he will fight again after an unimpressive performance in his return from the longest layoff of his quarter-century in professional boxing.
 He also wouldn’t confirm whether he will enter the Philippines’ presidential race, as is widely expected.
 He intends to make an announcement next month.

+“Let me rest first before my family and I make a decision,” Pacquiao said.

 The victory was the culmination of a lengthy journey for Ugás, who defected from Cuba two years after winning a bronze medal in the Beijing Olympics.
-Ugás quit boxing for two years midway through the last decade, but recovered his career and capitalized on this unexpected shot against one of the greatest fighters of this era, earning his 12th victory in 13 fights.
+Ugás quit boxing for two years midway through the last decade, but revitalized his career and then capitalized on this unexpected shot against one of the greatest fighters of their era by earning his 12th victory in his last 13 fights.

-“He’s a great competitor, but I came in here to show I am the champion of the WBA,” Ugás said through a translator.
+“He’s a great competitor, but I came in here to show I am the champion of the WBA,” Ugás said.
 “A lot of respect for him, but I won this fight.”

 Ugás got this opportunity only last week when Spence was forced to drop out after discovering he had a torn retina during a pre-fight physical.
-Ugás had been booked on the undercard, but he seized the opportunity for the spotlight and payday that had been just out of reach since he left Cuba on a small boat bound for Mexico 11 years ago.
+Ugás had been booked for a bout on the undercard, but he seized the opportunity for the sport’s biggest spotlight and the type of payday that had been just out of reach since he left Cuba on a small boat bound for Mexico 11 years ago.

 T-Mobile Arena appeared to be essentially sold out despite the late opponent change, and the crowd of 17,438 was vocally behind its Filipino hero.
 Even after a lengthy layoff in the last stages of his career, Pacquiao remains a surefire draw and a bankable star in a sport lacking both at its highest levels.